rdig/es6g-init/README.md

 - `term`: Same as `terminal`.
 - `browser`: Start development in [browser mode](#run-modes).
 - `http`: Same as `browser`.
-- `prepare`: Prepares the project for use, this is usually invoked automatically by the `postinstall` hook.
+- `prepare`: Prepares the project for use. *(Useful only if you cloned the repo, otherwise this was already done for you by the installer script)*.
-- `postinstall`: same as `prepare`.

 There is also a shorter command, `npm start` which defaults to starting development in [terminal mode](#run-modes).